-Limited portfolio holdings risk - because the Fund may hold large positions in an Underlying Fund, an increase or decrease in the value of such securities may have a greater impact on the Fund's value and total return.
+Limited portfolio holdings risk - because the Fund may hold large positions in an Underlying Fund or the Nationwide Contract, an increase or decrease in the value of such securities may have a greater impact on the Fund's value and total return.
 Funds that invest in a relatively small number of securities may be subject to greater volatility than a more diversified investment.